Pankajtanwarbanna/pankajtanwarbanna/articles/my-journey-from-python-scripts-to-20-freelance-full-stack-projects.md

 date: '2021-02-13'
 tags: ['personal']
 draft: false
-summary: 'Here is my journey from writing python scripts to a freelance full stack developer.'
+summary: Here is my journey from writing python scripts to a freelance full stack developer.
 author: the2ndfloorguy
 ---